INTP and INFP Relationships: Compatibility, Love, and Friendship

 4 Reasons INTPs and INFPs would mesh well romantically

-1. They will both want to take time and really get to know each other before becoming romantically involved.
+1. They will both want to take time and get to know each other before becoming romantically involved.

 3. Neither are rigid about their home life, chores, or schedules.